 Educate the Student

-Begin by explaining the importance of breathing and how many of us take it for granted on a regular basis.
+Begin by explaining the importance of breathing and how many of us take it for granted regularly.
 Encourage the student to take a few deliberate, deep belly breaths to see the immediate effects of such a breath.
-Let your yoga student know the benefits that people gain by practicing pranayama on a regular basis, like reduced stress and anxiety, conflict management skills, increased blood flow and better overall health and well-being.
+Let your yoga student know the benefits that people gain by practicing pranayama regularly, like reduced stress and anxiety, conflict management skills, increased blood flow, and better overall health and well-being.
 Very often, we take for granted the fact that yoga training brings about states of happiness.

 Teach the Techniques

-Once there is an initial understanding, teach your yoga student a few easy breathing techniques that he or she can begin to employ on a regular basis.
-They might start and end the day with a few minutes of breathing or stop to breath during stressful situations.
-Provide a written handout for the student to refer to any time, anywhere.
+Once there is an initial understanding, teach your yoga student a few easy breathing techniques that he or she can begin to employ regularly.
+They might start and end the day with a few minutes of breathing or stop breathing during stressful situations.
+Provide a written handout for the student to refer to at any time, anywhere.

 After a session or two, check in with the student to make sure the pranayama techniques are having the desired effects.
 Ask the client to be honest about what they are feeling and how the meditation is working or not working for them.
-Then adjust accordingly to provide the client with a routine that will truly work for them.
+Then, adjust accordingly to provide the client with a routine that will genuinely work for them.

 © Copyright – Aura Wellness Center – Publications Division